-MOE Salaries: Covers 12 Inspectors (FTE) working on Truck Teams, one (1) Administrative Services personnel and MOE Overtime Salaries covers their overtime.
+MOE Salaries: Covers 12 Inspectors (FTE) working on Truck Teams and MOE Overtime Salaries covers their overtime.

 Part 4 Section 3 - Fringe Benefits

 Fringe costs are benefits paid to employees, including the cost of employer's share of FICA, health insurance, worker's compensation, and paid leave.
 Only non-Federal grantees that use the accrual basis of accounting may have a separate line item for leave, and is entered as the projected leave expected to be accrued by the personnel listed within Part 4.2 - Personnel.
 Reference 2 CFR §200.431(b).